Waltham-Data-Science/nansen-pulakat/README.md

 | **Document** | Creates the official NDI file documents and establishes immutable UIDs in the database. |
 | **Export** | Exports selected data files and their associated metadata. |
 | **Remove** | Removes the file record from the metatable (only if not yet synced to the cloud). |

 ---

-## Identification & Synchronization

-### UUID Tethers
-Every record (Subject, File) is assigned an immutable `UUID` (e.g., `Subject-xxxx...`).
-This identifier tethers the record to the corresponding NDI document, ensuring links survive metadata renames.

-### The Commitment Phase
-The **Sync** process implements a 4-Tier Hierarchical Ownership model:
-- **Dataset -> Session -> Subject -> Files**
-NDI documents are created with strict referential integrity (children depend on parent UIDs).

----